OrionQuest/Numacom/_sources/index.rst.txt

 not always count on an immediate reply.
 Although most questions will be answered quickly, in the worst case you will receive a reply during (or shortly after) the instructors' *next* scheduled office hours.
-It is also recommended to post homework-related questions on the discussion forum instead of emailing the instructor so that other fellow students can benefit from it.
+It is also recommended to post homework-related questions on `Piazza <https://piazza.com/class/j76v13g42b15y8>`_ instead of emailing the instructor so that other fellow students can benefit from it.

-**Appointment Policy:** If you need to approach the instructor or the TA outside of their office hours, please schedule an appointment ahead of time.

 **Grading Policy:** Grades will be awarded based on class participation, bi-weekly homeworks, two 75 minute in-class midterms and an **optional final**.
 The final grade will be computed as follows: